2010 SEC Championship Game

+Highlights

 The No. 1 ranked BCS team had lost its conference championship game three seasons in a row and Auburn ended the streak this year.
 Auburn broke the SEC Championship Game records for most offensive yards, most points scored and largest margin of victory.
 Auburn receiver Darvin Adams set the game record for most receiving yards with 217.
-Auburn quarterback Cam Newton matched the game record for touchdown responsibility with six, four throwing and two running.
+Auburn quarterback Cam Newton matched the game record for touchdown responsibility with six, four throwing and two running, which included a Hail Mary touchdown at the end of the first half.